anitab-org/mentorship-backend/README.md

  * **master** This contains the code which has been released.

  * **develop** This contains the latest code.
 All the contributing PRs must be sent to this branch.
 When we want to release the next version of the app, this branch is merged into the `master` branch.
+This is the branch that is used in the deployed version of the app on Heroku.

 ## Contact